JayToTheAy/QSPy/README.md

 ## What works right now?

-As of v0.0.1:
+As of v1.0.0:

-* The LotW module is, in theory, finished -- no doubt something will come up about how it's not actually practical and needs more work.
+* The LotW module is, in theory, finished -- you can download QSOs in bulk or by criteria, check DXCC credit, get a list of users and their date of last upload, and upload a log.
-* The eQSL module has most of the functionality of eQSL's API, but is incredibly unpolished and needs more work.
+* The eQSL module has most of the functionality of eQSL's API, but is incredibly unpolished -- at present, you can fetch inboxes and outboxes, get AG lists, get member lists, get last upload data for users, and verify an eQSL.
-* The QRZ module exists; the Logbook API is currently only supported for FETCH operations, and the XML Interface is not supported yet.
+* The QRZ module is mostly done, but has a few holes; for logs, we currently support fetching logbooks, checking logbook statuses, deleting records.
+For the XML API, we support looking up a callsign's data and looking up a DXCC's data.
-* The ClubLog module is on-hold pending the ready-status of the other modules.
+* The ClubLog module only supports grabbing logbooks from ClubLog at the moment.

 ## How do I use it?